brockai/brockai/README.md

-brockai provides a plaform where data can be ingested, preprocessed, modeled and tranined.
+brockai provides a plaform designed to make prototyping ML/AI apps faster and easier.
+Data can be ingested, preprocessed, modeled, tranined and more.
+Beautiful production ready user interfaces are built with Python for specific use cases.

-It is built using the SAO Stack (Streamlit - Airflow - OpenSearch)
+SAO Stack (Streamlit - Airflow - OpenSearch)

 Streamlit - An open-source Python library that makes prototyping ML/AI apps quick.
 Just use Jupyter Notebooks like always and then paste your code directly into the app.

 Airflow - An open-source platform designed to programmatically author, schedule, and monitor workflows.
-Code DAGs locally, then publish to host automatically for consumption byt the app.
+Code DAGs locally, then publish to host automatically for consumption.

 OpenSearch - An open-source distributed search and analytics engine is a fork of ElasticSearch.
 OpenSearch comes with built-in security, scalable capacity and performance, search, observability, dashboards, and more.